<-------------------------------------------------------------------------------------------------------------------------->

 Here are the key topics covered:

-• Main practically used isolated and non-isolated converter topologies, including active PFC;
+• Main practically used isolated and non-isolated converter topologies and selection recommendations;

 • Power transformers and inductors design, analysis and calculation of the losses;

-• Miscellaneous design and analysis topics, such as estimation of MOSFET switching time and losses, calculation of output ripple, little known empirical equations for PCB, thermal, and magnetics analysis, and some practical tips.
+• Miscellaneous design and analysis topics, such as estimation of MOSFET switching time and losses, calculation of output ripple, little known empirical equations for PCB, thermal, and magnetics design, transient response analysis, and some practical tips.

 The covered converter topologies are: